-This month, Trav and I finally took a bona fide vacation.
-He took a week off over Easter weekend, which left us with a solid 10-day chunk of time to go somewhere.
-We decided it was our chance to get outta Dodge!
+This month, Trav and I finally took a bona fide vacation – our first real break since moving to Switzerland.
+He took a week off over Easter weekend, which left us with a solid 10-day chunk of time to travel.
+We decided it was high time for what we do best – an action-packed, spontaneous road trip to Spain.
+This was our chance to get outta Dodge.

 We didn’t have much of an itinerary except that we were planning to be in Madrid late the following night.
 A friend, AG, had invited us to stay with her and her parents’ at their place in the city for a few days.
 The same friend had sent us a list of things we could do while in Madrid if we were interested, as well as a few suggestions for sites she recommended in Spain along the way – notably Burgos Cathedral and Basque Country in the north.